laurenjli/housing-detroit/README.md

 # Data

 The data was collected from Detroit's open data portal (https://data.detroitmi.gov/) on January 15, 2018.

+# Files

+explore.R: This file contains code to create the visualizations in the output folder.